sorenstange/02476_Machine_learning_operations_Jan26_Group_26/reports/README.md

 >
 > Answer:

 From the cookiecutter template we have filled out the tests , src, models and reports folder.
 We have removed the ... folder because we did not use any ... in our project.
-We have added a data folder that contains the preproccesed data fit into a train, test and val folder for splitting our dataset.
+In the data folder we simply made 3 folders that was a train, validation and training folder instead of having the raw and preprocessed folder.
+In this data folder, the raw data from Rice_Image_Dataset was preproccesed and split into these 3 folders.
 We have added a ... folder that contains ... to do ....

 ### Question 6